davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## AsyncLocal\<T\>

 Async locals are a way to store/retrieve ambient state throughout an application.
 This can be a *very* useful alternative to flowing explicit state everywhere, especially through call sites that you do not have much control over.
 While it is powerful, it is also dangerous if used incorrectly.
 Async locals are attached to the [execution context](https://docs.microsoft.com/en-us/dotnet/api/system.threading.executioncontext) which flows *everywhere implicitly*.
-Disabling execution context flow requires use of advanced APIs (typically prefixed with the Unsafe name).
+Disabling execution context flow requires the use of advanced APIs (typically prefixed with the Unsafe name).
 As such, there's very little control over what code will attempt to access these values.

 ### Creating an AsyncLocal\<T\>